kevinohashi/WPPerformanceTester/readme.txt

 Once activated, it should appear under the **Tools** section of your *wp-admin*.

 == Changelog ==
+= 2.0.0 =

+(December 29, 2021) Major update and version change.

+Plugin should now be compatible with latest PHP 8 / MySQL 8.

+Benchmarks no longer comparable between versions.
+Industry benchmarks will only show results from the same version.

+benchmark script updated to replace deprecated/broken math functions and mysql functions.
+Version number in benchmark script reflects version number of current open source library it was based on, NOT WPPerformanceTester version number.

+ENCODE() replaced with AES_ENCRYPT to perform mysql benchmark.

+Benchmark graph now uses Chart.js 3.7 instead of 1.x which hopefully helps conflicts with other newer plugins.

 = 1.1.1 =

 (Oct 1, 2021) Minor bug fixes.